 Amazingly, I could go on.
 There's just so much stuff these days and so many ways for it to reach us, its a wonder we ever get anything done.

-Like many people, I realized I was drowning in stuff.
+Like many people, I realised I was drowning in stuff.
 I learnt that the most important trick is to be able to triage stuff into three mental piles.

 - Important stuff